piraplop/prestachup/README.md

-# prestachup
+# Prestachup
-The perfect Prestashop starter theme include Gulp, Composer, etc
+The perfect Prestashop starter kit include default-bootstrap theme with a Gulp, Composer, multi-staging etc